-You can then reboot the system to load the kernel module (or it can be loaded manually).
+Reboot the system to load the kernel module (or load it manually).

 The user that VirtualBox runs as must be a member of the vboxusers group.
 For simplicity, I’ll run VirtualBox using my own username, although best practise would be to create a dedicated user.

 # pw groupmod vboxusers -m dale

 Edit /etc/rc.conf to run vboxwebsrv (the Virtual Box web interface daemon) using the provided startup script installed in /usr/local/etc/rc.d/

 % sudo service vboxwebsrv start % sudo service vboxwebsrv status

 The vboxmanage cli utility can be used to manage virtual machines but I will be using phpVirtualBox which provides a familiar GUI.

 phpVirtualBox can be installed from the FreeBSD ports collection but it currently has a dependency on PHP 7.1 while I have PHP 7.2.
 I installed phpVirtualBox manually to avoid pkg attempting to revert my PHP install to 7.1, and have not encountered any issues.